sayheyakanksha/hcidepot/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/jumbotron.html objectid="https://informatics.indiana.edu/images/programs/programs-informatics-hci-sm.jpg" %}
+{% include feature/jumbotron.html objectid="/assets/img/about.jpg" heading="About HCI /depot" text="A collection of HCI/d capstone projects." %}

 {% include feature/nav-menu.html sections="About HCI /depot;Copyright;License;Contact" %}